survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting up the project

-To get a starting point, you should create a directory for the project and set up a `package.json` there. npm uses that to manage project dependencies.
-Here are the basic commands:
+To get a starting point, create a directory for the project, and set up a `package.json` there as npm uses that to manage project dependencies.

 ```bash
 mkdir webpack-demo